 This is a very important process for the petroleum and chemical industries.
 It enables straight chain alkanes to be converted into branched-chain alkanes, cyclohexanes and aromatic hydrocarbons which are used to enhance the octane number of petrol.

 Figure 6 A view of three fixed bed reactors (Unit 3) which operate in series at an oil refinery in Fawley on the south coast of England.
 The reforming reaction which produces aromatic hydrocarbons and hydrogen takes place in reactor 1, followed by isomerisation reactions in reactor 2 and finally in reactor 3 cracking reactions.
+It also provides the chemical industry with very important compounds such as benzene, methylbenzene, the dimethylbenzenes, ethylbenzene and cyclohexane which are key materials for the polymer and other industries.
+By kind permission of ExxonMobil. |

 The alkanes, usually the naphtha fraction, are mixed with hydrogen and passed over a catalyst at ca 700 K and a pressure of ca 30 atm.
 The catalyst is generally platinum or rhenium dispersed on alumina.
 Because platinum is involved, the reforming is sometimes called platforming.
 The hydrogen ensures that the resulting alkenes and cycloalkenes subsequently react with hydrogen to form saturated compounds.